madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 ##Host Keyboard Grab Key

 In `virt-manager` *Edit / Preferences* menu, *Console* tab, you can change the grab key.
 I usually use only right `Ctr` key, same as in Virtualbox.
-The toolbar is now show for me in fullscreen, so I use the grab key, and then `F11` key to exit the fullscreen, if I cannot find the invisible toolbar button blindly using the mouse (toolbar works if you use `virt-viewer`).
+The toolbar is not show for me in fullscreen due to some bug, so I use the grab key, and then `F11` key to exit the fullscreen, if I cannot find the invisible toolbar button blindly using the mouse (toolbar works if you use `virt-viewer`).

 ##Basic Networking